crystalin/soul-of-prophecy/README.md

-# soul-of-prophety
+# Soul of Prophecy

-Soul of Prophety is a server for T4C (The Fourth Coming) game.
+Soul of Prophecy is a server for T4C (The Fourth Coming) game.
 It supports most of the features but is still WIP